Ryan Specialty Holdings Inc. research snapshot

 Valuation and margin of safety

-At $40.41, RYAN trades above the audited base case on GAAP earnings and near the base case on adjusted earnings.
-Margin of safety is limited because the trailing GAAP PE is approximately 52x, adjusted PE is roughly 24x, and the bull case depends on sustained mid-teens growth and margin expansion that may not materialize if the cycle turns.
+At $44.16, RYAN trades above the audited bearish case and below the base case.
+Margin of safety is limited because the trailing GAAP PE is approximately 57x, forward adjusted PE is roughly 20x, and the base case depends on margin stabilization and mid-single-digit growth that could fail to materialize if the cycle turns.

 Source-backed data